A Guide to Handling the Threat of Mining

 Do not touch suspicious objects, let alone mines and shells.
 Never be tempted to pick up “souvenirs” from the battle zone – you may well activate an unstable projectile or launch a booby trap designed specifically to attract your attention.

-Stay as far away as possible from potential targets – army vehicles and equipment.
+Stay as far away as possible from potential military targets — military equipment and vehicles.

 If you accidentally come across what you think is an explosive device, do nothing about it.
 Just step back to a safe distance and warn other passers-by of the danger.
 Report your finding to the emergency services.